 Single-Action Truss Rod

 As the name suggests, single-action truss rods only function in one direction to balance the string tension and keep the neck straight.
-They are simple with a single piece of steel stick that is threaded on one end to receive an adjustment nut (which can be removed) and a washer, an anchor on the other end, needs to be installed in a curved channel.
-Unlike dual-action truss rods, this kind of rod can only bend the neck back.
-It cannot cause a forward bow.
+They are a simple design with a single piece of steel rod that is threaded on one end to receive an adjustment nut (which can be removed) and a washer.
+The other end has an anchor which needs to be installed in a curved channel.
+Unlike dual-action truss rods, they can only bend the neck backward.

 Dual-Action Truss Rod

-Double action rods, also known as 2-way rods, are typically made of a fixed flat bar and an adjustable round bar that is welded together with threads on both ends.
+Double action rods, also known as 2-way rods, are typically made of a fixed flat bar and an adjustable round bar that are welded together with threads on both ends.
 To enable accurate adjustments, the adjustment nut is often welded to the end of the rod and can't be removed.
-They can not only counter string tension, but add to string tension effect on the neck relief.
-As you screw the nut, the round bar with bow backward to counter the spring attention, and as you loosen the nut, it will go back to the flat position.
+They can not only counter string tension, but add to it.
+As you screw the nut of the truss rod, the round bar will bow backward to counter the tension of the strings, and as you loosen the nut, it goes back to the flat position.

-Typically, a neck will be straight with no string tension and pulled upward under full string tension.
-In this case, a single-action truss rod is all that is required.
-But if you had a rigid neck or low-tension strings, the string tension might not pull enough.
-In that case, a double-action truss rod would be required to make the adjustment, by adding the required additional tension that the strings were not supplying.
+Typically, a neck will be straight when there are no strings attached, and bow as the tension of the strings takes effect..
+In this scenario, a single-action truss rod is all that is required.
+However, if you have a more rigid neck or are using thinner strings with less tension, the force exerted on the neck might not be enough.
+In this case, a double-action truss rod would be required to add the required tension.